-To create new or modify an existing boundary:
+To create new (or modify an existing) boundary:

 - 1 In the Configuration Manager console, navigate to Administration / Overview / Hierarchy Configuration / Boundaries. - 2 To create a new boundary, right-click Boundaries and click Create Boundary.
-To modify an existing boundary, right-click it and select Properties from the context menu. - 3 On the General tab page, select the desired boundary type and specify the value(s) so that the Macs are located within this boundary.
+To modify an existing boundary, right-click it and select Properties from the context menu. - 3 On the General tab page, select the desired boundary type and specify the value(s) in such a way that IP addresses of your Mac computers lie within this boundary.
 Please note that Parallels Mac Management supports the following boundary types: - IP subnet - IP address range - · Active Directory site